Sport. Health. Nutrition. Gym. For style

 • overuse alcohol (more than 60 ml per day, alcoholic binges);

-• features of working conditions (heavy, hazardous production)
+• Features of working conditions (hard, hazardous production)

-• contemptuous attitude towards own health– abdominal obesity, low physical activity, ignoring somatic diseases.
+• disdain for own health– abdominal obesity, low physical activity, ignoring somatic diseases.

-In young and old age, the symptoms of a stroke are practically the same.
-You can identify the disease in young people by the following manifestations:
+In young and old people, the symptoms of stroke are practically no different.
+The disease can be identified in young people by the following manifestations:

-• reduced sensitivity, numbness of the limb (arms, legs);
+• decreased sensitivity, numbness of the limbs (arms, legs);

 • impaired coordination of movements;

-• headache as from a blow, feeling of a rush of blood to the head;
+• headache as if from a blow, a sensation of blood rushing to the head;

-• blurred vision, seeing objects under a red "veil", feeling "porridge in the mouth";
+• blurred vision, seeing objects under a red “veil”, feeling of “porridge in the mouth”;

-• change or lack of speech, misunderstanding of the words of another person.
+• change or absence of speech, misunderstanding of another person’s words.

-The pathological process in young people takes place against the background of a clear consciousness, tissue damage is slower.
+The pathological process in young people takes place against the background of clear consciousness, tissue damage occurs more slowly.
 Atypical signs are: chest pain, hiccups, nausea, vomiting.
-These symptoms are more common in affected women. recognize acute insufficiency blood circulation in the brain will help the test "USP".
-To do this, ask the person:
+Such symptoms are more often observed in affected women.
+Recognize acute failure blood circulation in the brain will be helped by the UZP test.
+To do this you need to ask the person:

 1. U - smile.
 Lip movements are asymmetrical, facial expressions are one-sided.

-2. Z - speak.
+2. Z - talk.
 It is difficult for the victim to pronounce simple sentences.

 3. P - raise both hands.
-During the execution of such actions there will be no synchrony, one of the hands will lag behind due to weakness.
+While performing such actions there will be no synchrony; one of the hands will lag behind due to weakness.

-The appearance of such symptoms is a reason for an urgent emergency call and emergency hospitalization.
+The appearance of such symptoms is a reason to urgently call emergency services and emergency hospitalization.
 It is important to contact specialists during the “therapeutic window”.
-This is such a period of time (2-6 hours), during which, with adequate therapy, the degree of brain damage decreases and there is a chance to avoid possible complications.
+This is a period of time (2-6 hours), during which, with adequate therapy, the degree of brain damage decreases and there is a chance to avoid possible complications.

 Harbingers of pathology

-A pre-stroke state is a transient disorder of cerebral circulation, which patients often do not pay attention to.
-Signaling an impending attack can:
+A pre-stroke condition is a transient disturbance of cerebral circulation, which patients often do not pay attention to.
+Signal about an impending attack can:

 • irresistible fatigue, craving for sleep;